I was there…

 - Try freeze-framing the scene – or part of the events described.

-- To help the children empathise with the characters, use thought-tracking, deciding what other characters might be thinking – eg, a spectator at the Olympic Games, someone fleeing from the Great Fire (see the play script in Leaflet 1), one of the plotters in the Gunpowder Plot, or a visitor to the Great Exhibition.
+- To help the children empathise with the characters, use thought-tracking, deciding what other characters might be thinking – eg, a spectator at the Olympic Games, someone fleeing from the Great Fire, one of the plotters in the Gunpowder Plot, or a visitor to the Great Exhibition.

 Guided and group activities

 - Set up your role-play area to reflect one of the four themes.
 Allow the children to re-enact the events and create their own play and then write recounts.

 - Build your own Great Exhibition using artefacts and pictures, including some which reflect the cultural heritage of the children in the class.
 Invite the school ‘public’ to visit.

 - Stage a mini ancient Olympic Games.
 Include poetry and singing competitions.